aws-samples/amazon-kinesis-analytics-streaming-etl/README.md

 - **OutputElasticsearchEndpoint**: the URL to the Elasticsearch endpoint
 - **ElasticsearchRegion** (optional): the region of the Elasticsearch endpoint, defaults to the region of the KDA application

+The payload of the event determines the index and ids of documents written to Amazon Elasticsearch Service.
+More precisely, the event type is mapped to an index (and document type) and the trip id is mapped to the document id.

 ## License